SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 ```

 The *status.phase* must be equal to *Ready* to start to use.
-No, we have added to our AddOn catalog an offer of a Redis service.
+Now, we have added to our AddOn catalog an offer of a Redis service.
 To use the service, we need to create a new Service Instance of the Addon and bind it to our lambda services.

 Open the Kyma Console UI and go to the Menu Catalog -> AddOns, then you can see the Redis offer as the image below: